 Just like the mounts, there are many more markings than I’ll be able to cover.
 I’ll share 3 markings that are easy to find and can pack loads of meaning.

 The location of these markings are telling, so be sure to take note of where they fall on your hand!

 Squares that cover a break in a line are a sign that you’re protected.
 The protection could be from a real person or a spirit guide.
 Squares on their own that aren’t enclosing a broken line may indicate a time of confinement, mentally or physically, brought on by yourself or someone else.

 Crosses or x’s on the palm usually indicate problems or changes.
 If you notice a cross that is formed by any combination of major or minor lines, take note of which lines they are as that will indicate how changes or problems may manifest in your life.

 Triangles are always a positive sign!
 They often indicate success in a career, enhanced psychic abilities, and an ability to understand situations quickly.
 If you have a triangle on a specific line it strengthens that line.

 I hope you’ve found palm reading to be a fun way to pass the time with your loved ones and maybe even shed a little light on your own path!
 Have you learned anything surprising about yourself from reading your palm?
-I’d love to hear about it, comment below if you want to share.
+I’d love to hear about it, let us know on Instagram if you want to share.